-The weather was sunny and bright – the perfect setting for ‘Elsecar by the Sea’ the name given to Elsecar park reservoir in 1910 when Herbert Parkin published photos of the waterside in the Sheffield Star newspaper.
+The weather was sunny and bright – the perfect setting for ‘Elsecar by the Sea’ the name given to Elsecar park reservoir in 1920s and bolstered after Herbert Parkin published photos of the Hoyland U.D.C. park waterside by the reservoir in the Sheffield Star newspaper.
 With a direct rail connection to Sheffield, Elsecar could indeed seem to be a delightful holiday trip out, away from the smoke and grime of the heavy industrial city of the day.

 Of course, times have changed since then, but Elsecar and its park have lost none of its beauty and interest, and so it remains a cracking location for family fun and activities.

 Joining in the local celebrations, the Friends set up a display next to the Visitors Centre and by the office of the Dearne Valley Landscape Partnership.

 On Saturday Directors Glen and Ian helped to set up the tables together with volunteers Phil and Chris.
 Standing next to the new Elsecar interpretation boards was a great location as they provide a visual history of the area,and the development of Earl Fitzwilliam’s industrial undertakings.